dev-cafe/cmake-cookbook/chapter-07/recipe-01/README.md

-# Using the superbuild pattern
+# Defining a macro with named arguments

 Abstract to be written ...